-Proposed changes to AOA policy are posted for a review and open comment period.
+Proposed changes to AOA policy were posted for a review and open comment period.
 The submitted comments will be shared with the Bureau of Osteopathic Education and made available to the Board of Trustees at its February 2020 Annual Mid-year meeting.
-All comments are to be sent to CCMEResolutions@osteopathic.org no later than Tuesday, Dec.
+All comments were to be sent to CCMEResolutions@osteopathic.org no later than Tuesday, Dec.
 10, 2019.
 Please note that resolutions must be approved by the AOA Board of Trustees in order to become policy.

 The Council on Postdoctoral Training (COPT) has submitted proposed policy changes to the specialty basic standards after July 1, 2020, which are posted for open comment.
 These proposed changes describe the accreditation structure for AOA programs that do not achieve ACGME accreditation by June 30, 2020, but still have residents in training.
 The submitted comments will be reviewed by COPT and made available to the Bureau of Osteopathic Education and Board of Trustees.

 The following documents have been provided for public comment: